FOX43 Finds Out: Passport Problems

 Stanton said, "I can`t be the only person in American who this is happening to."

-After more than a month of trying to get answers for Stanton, he finally got a call from the passport office in Philadelphia Wednesday.
+After more than a month of trying to get answers for Stanton, he finally got a call from the passport office in Philadelphia on Wednesday.

 The passport employee told Stanton to submit his passport again and to follow up with him in a few weeks.